Category: Wildlife

 Sleepy Lizards

 I’ve been fond of Sleepy Lizards (Tiliqua rugosa) ever since I saw them on a wildlife documentary several years ago, back in the UK (it’s probably David Attenborough’s fault).
 In 2017 I was lucky enough to see some for real, in their natural habitat.
-Also known as Shinglebacks, these splendid Australian creatures have a number of merits for the discerning wildlife enthusiast, especially if…
+Also known as Shinglebacks, these splendid Australian reptiles have a number…

 Stop eating my bloody tomatoes!

 In an earlier blog post, I reflected that it was possible to distinguish an authentic ‘wild’ Canadian from a more recent arrival by how they react to raccoons.
-I think my transition to full Canadian is at least 50% complete now – this is not to do with being an actual Canadian these days (with passport and everything), but rather with tomatoes.
-More specifically,…
+I think my transition to full Canadian is at least 50% complete now – this is not so much to do with being an actual Canadian these…

 Bonking Toads…